jackokring/goali/docs/about.md

 # Goali

 A CLI tool made by Simon Jackson.
-Made initiallly to test out `Go` it is and will be expanded to include anything he thinks is worth adding.
+Made initially to test out `Go` it is and will be expanded to include anything he thinks is worth adding.

 This site is built using Jekyll, written in git flavoured markdown and hosted on GitHub Pages.